LukeGarnham/Stumps-and-Studs-MS4/README.md

 ### Connecting To Gmail For Email

 In my gmail account, I created a new app called ms4-stumps-and-studs.
 A new password was generated for the app which I saved as a value in the Heroku environment for the variable EMAIL_HOST_PASS.
-I also created a variable called EMAIL_HOST_USER to which I assigned my gmail account lgarnham2@gmail.com.
+I also created a variable called EMAIL_HOST_USER to which I assigned my gmail account.

-In the global settings,
+In the global settings, I created an if statement so that when in the development environment, the default Django email configuration is used meaning emails are printed out in the console.
+If not in the devleopment environment (i.e. in the deployed Heroku environment), I use the gmail configuration so that emails are actually issued to the user.
+The password for the app (EMAIL_HOST_PASS) as well as the gmail email address (EMAIL_HOST_USER) are retrieved from the Heroku environment.

 ## Credits